cladam/check-commit/README.md

   - "Relevant documentation (code comments, READMEs, etc.) is updated."
 ```

+If you try to proceed without checking all items, the tool will offer to add a TODO list to your commit message footer,
+ensuring the incomplete work is tracked directly in your Git history.

+All of this can be bypassed by the flag `--no-verify`.
+It answers the question, "For this one specific commit, do I have a good reason to bypass our default rules?"

 ## Getting Started (Development)
 This project is currently in the planning and early development phase.